Note to Dues-Paying Members with Expired Memberships

 - Discount pricing on our annual seminar held every spring.
 Past seminar speakers have included Thomas MacEntee, CeCe Moore, Janice Lovelace, Jill Morelli, Lisa Alzo, Blaine Bettinger, and Teresa Steinkamp McMillin.

 - Volunteer opportunities.
 Many OGS members volunteer their time in helping our society promote genealogy and family history research.

-- Access to the Members Only section of our website.
+- Access to Members Only content on our website including: